 Your hands, being very cold, would get splits in them, most of the time deep enough to bleed.
 We didn't have gloves, so that made it much worse.
 We got 2¢ pound.
 I worked all day, and got 120 lbs. and Mom got over 300 lbs.
 I made $1.20, and Mom made $3.00.
 This was for a full days work.
 It was hard work, and it was cold . . .

 So, when we went shopping, we were very careful with our money.
 It really made a difference too, when it came time to get a pair of shoes.
 After working like I did, no one had to tell me not to step in the water, or polish your shoes, or take care of your shoes.
 I knew what it took to get that pair of shoes!

 One day that stands out in my mind was Mom and I, and an Aunt, I think it was an Aunt Shirley or Aunt Betty, were pulling boles.
 Grandpa was trying to get the field done so he could get the stalks shredded before the prevailing snow fell.
-Awww.
-Was it ever cold . . .
+It was cold . . .